What Does Trauma Look or Feel Like?

 That’s because trauma lives not just in your thoughts, but in your body and nervous system.

 Traditional therapy often uses a top-down approach, working with your thinking mind to influence change.
-But complex trauma needs a bottom-up path—one that works with the body, the senses, and the emotional memory system to support effective change.
+But trauma (especially complex-trauma) needs a bottom-up path—one that works with the body, the senses, and the emotional memory system to support effective change.

 I offer trauma-specialized, somatic-based therapy for adults who are ready to move beyond symptom management—and toward lasting change.